-Action demanded as inflation hits 40-year high of 9% – Daily Business
+Action demanded as inflation at 40-year high of 9% – Daily Business

 Cost of living

-Action demanded as inflation hits 40-year high of 9%
+Action demanded as inflation at 40-year high of 9%

 Inflation soared to a 40-year high of 9% in April as millions of households were hit by soaring energy bills.